Ranjib Biswal

-In 3 April 2014 to 2 April 2020, Shri Ranjib Biswal (Congress) elected as Rajya Sabha MP from Odisha.
+On 3 April 2014 to 2 April 2020, Shri Ranjib Biswal (Congress) elected as Rajya Sabha MP from Odisha.
 He chaired various Parliamentary Committee during his tenure.

 Personal life

-Ranjib Biswal is the son of the Odisha politician - the late Basant Kumar Biswal, Ex-Deputy CM, Odisha.
+Ranjib Biswal is the son of the Odisha politician and former Odisha deputy chief minister the late Basant Kumar Biswal.

-His elder brother Shri Chiranjib Biswal also a former Congress MLA from Jagatsinghpur constituency.
+His elder brother Shri Chiranjib Biswal is a former Congress MLA from Jagatsinghpur constituency.